seanslma/maki/DevOps/Git/Stash.md

 # Stash
 Save uncommitted changes (both staged and unstaged) for later use, and then revert them from working copy.

+When run `git stash`, will stash any changes that haven't been committed, reverting the branch back to the latest commit.
+If switch branches and run `git stash pop`, Git will then apply the changes to the new branch.

 ## include new files in stash
 ```
 git add .